Engg 121 - Syllabus Online

 Plagiarism & AI (Artificial Intelligence) Policy

-Plagiarising or using Artificial Intelligence (AI) generated work as your own is dishonest and demonstrates a lack of integrity and breach of the Student Code of Conduct not tolerated at MCC.
+Plagiarising or using Artificial Intelligence (AI) generated work as your own in this class is dishonest and demonstrates a lack of integrity and breach of the Student Code of Conduct not tolerated at MCC.
 By doing it, you are teaching yourself to be a liar and a cheat.
 If that is your intention, please do it elsewhere.

 • a required Zoom or in person meeting with me (Prof B).
 No further work will be accepted without this meeting.